rm-hull/luma.oled/README.md

 # Software Display Driver

-The screen can be driven with python using the _ssd1306.py_ script.
+The screen can be driven with python using the _oled/device.py_ script.
-There are two classes and usage is very simple if you have ever used [Pillow](http://pillow.readthedocs.org/en/latest/) or PIL.
+There are two device classes and usage is very simple if you have ever used [Pillow](http://pillow.readthedocs.org/en/latest/) or PIL.

 First, import and initialise the device: